stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 </div>

 Please note that structs, classes, and unions are unnested by soapcpp2 (as in the C standard of nested structs and unions).
-Therefore, the `choice` union in the `ns__record` class is redeclared at the top level despite its nesting within the `ns__record` class.
+Therefore, the `ns__choice` union in the `ns__record` class is redeclared at the top level despite its nesting within the `ns__record` class.
 This means that you will have to choose a unique name for each nested struct, class, and union.

 🔝 [Back to table of contents](#)

-### Tagged void pointer members                                     {#toxsd9-11}
+### Tagged void pointer members                                     {#toxsd9-12}

 To serialize data pointed to by `void*` requires run-time type information that tells the serializer what type of data to serialize by means of a *tagged void